pandoc/lua-filters/displaymath2svg/README.md

 This Lua filter for Pandoc converts LaTeX DisplayMath to MathJax generated SVG in any of the available MathJax fonts.

-This is useful when CSS paged media engines cannot process complex JavaScript as required by MathJax.
+This is useful when a CSS paged media engine cannot process complex JavaScript as required by MathJax.
 See: <https://www.print-css.rocks> for information about CSS paged media, a W3C standard.